rjo1604/Housing-Value-Predictor-/README.md

 # Housing-Value-Predictor-
-This a basic ML project to test and ML algorithm on a real life problem.
+This a basic ML project to test a simple ML algorithm on TensorFlow.